 Snow is a special treat on the Delmarva Peninsula – our proximity to the ocean makes it less likely than our northern neighbors.
 But when we DO have a measurable snow, explore your favorite parks in a whole new way.
 Enjoy cross-country skiing or snowshoeing!
 If you’re lucky enough to have access to a hill in our very-flat state, take the opportunity to try snowboarding or downhill skiing.
 Find a trail with ideal conditions, here.

 A hefty mug of hot coffee, layers of warm clothes and the cool winter air on your skin.
 Hiking in winter is a joy!
 Trails have an entirely different atmosphere in winter: summer insects are gone, crowds are thinned, and the expansiveness of the environment is on full view with the tree canopy devoid of leaves!
 Pick your next hike.

 Museums & Nature Centers

 Still not convinced about heading outdoors?
 We have plenty of INDOOR opportunities for you, too!
-As part of our mission to steward the natural and cultural resources of our state, Delaware State Parks maintains multiple museums and historic homes which are open to the public.
+As part of our mission to steward the natural and cultural resources of our state, Delaware State Parks maintains multiple museums, historic homes and nature and interpretive centers which are open to the public.
 Whether you’re visiting the world’s largest collection of steam cars at Auburn Valley State Park, the Delaware Folk Art Collection at Blue Ball Barn, or a World War II-era fortification perched atop a sand dune at Cape Henlopen State Park – there are many places to explore and keep warm this winter!
-History isn’t for you?
-That’s okay – we have Nature and Visitor’s Centers, too, each with a unique theme and features.

 The days may be short, but the adventures don’t stop at Delaware State Parks.
 Come explore with us this season.

-(Oh, and P.S. – Delaware State Park entrance is free from December 1 til March 1 each year.)
+(Oh, and P.S. – Entrance into Delaware State Parks is free from December 1 til March 1 each year.)